christopherbroderick/christopherbroderick.github.io/_pages/satori.md

 Project outputs
 ======

-As a participating project in the European Commission's [Open Research Data Pilot](https://www.openaire.eu/what-is-the-open-research-data-pilot), all publications and associated data arising from SATORI will be provided on a free, open-access basis.
+As a participating project in the European Commission's [Open Research Data Pilot](https://www.openaire.eu/what-is-the-open-research-data-pilot), all publications and associated data arising from SATORI will be made publicly available on a free, open-access basis.

 The current version of the SATORI Data Management Plan can be downloaded below.
 Publications and presentations related to SATORI will be listed on this website, where links to open-access versions of accepted manuscripts and associated data will be provided.